-Informing other Member States about issued entry bans: It is essential to inform other Member States about all entry bans which have been issued.
-Putting entry bans into the SIS is one - but not the exclusive tool - for informing other Member States.
-As regards those Member States which have no access to SIS, information exchange may be achieved through other channels (e.g. bilateral contacts).
+Informing other MS about issued entry bans: It is essential to inform other MS about all entry bans which have been issued.
+Putting entry bans into the SIS is one - but not the exclusive tool - for informing other MS. As regards those MS which don't have access to SIS, information exchange may be achieved through other channels (e.g. bilateral contacts).

-No purely national entry bans: It is not compatible with the Return Directive to issue purely national migration related entry bans unless the exception referred to in Article 11(4) Return Directive is applicable (see section 11.8. below).
+No purely national entry bans: It is not compatible with the Return Directive to issue purely national migration related entry bans.
 National legislation must foresee that entry bans issued in connection with a return decision prohibit entry and stay in all Member States, e.g. by foreseeing an obligation to enter all these entry bans systematically into the SIS.

 Authorisation to maintain purely national entry bans in exceptional circumstances: Normally, it is not possible to provide purely national entry ban for cases falling under the Return Directive.
-If, however, a third-country national subject of an entry ban issued by Member State A has a residence permit issued by Member State B and where Member State B does not want to revoke this permission, following an Article 25 SIC consultation referred to in Article 11(4) of the Return Directive, Member State A shall withdraw the EU entry ban, but may put the third-country national on its national list of alerts under Article 25(2) last sentence SIC ("lex specialis").
+If, however, a third-country national subject of an entry ban issued by MS A has a residence permit issued by Member State B and where Member State B does not want to revoke this permission, following an Article 25 SIC consultation referred to in Article 11(4) of the Return Directive, MS A shall withdraw the EU entry ban, but may put the third-country national on its national list of alerts under Article 25(2) last sentence SIC ("lex specialis").